 “You certainly look very well, also, dear,” Jessi’s mother said, always concerned for her daughter’s health.

-“Thank you for the visit, Grammy,” Jessi said, encouraged by her father to thank Grammy.
+“Thank you for this time, Grammy,” Jessi said, encouraged by her father to thank Grammy.
 “And you too, Timothy.”

 “It’s always good for me, too, Jessi, having you here,” Grammy responded, caressing Jessi’s long blonde hair.
-“And I’m looking forward to having you all here for lunch tomorrow after church,” Grammy reminded.
+“And I’m looking forward to having all of you here for lunch tomorrow after church,” Grammy reminded.

 “I can’t wait,” responded Jessi.

 ”Me neither,” Timothy chimed in.
 “And here you go, Grammy,” he continued, handing Jessi’s coat to his grandmother.

 Grammy placed the wrap over Jessi, secure in her father’s arms.
 D.L. tucked in the coat all around his daughter.
 (As her custom, Grammy then sent the Whitcombe’s home with a brief prayer.)

 (“Ooh,” that evil one grimaced, hearing such ‘prayer talk’ frustrates his evil scheme.
 Nevertheless, he continues plotting the undoing of it all.)